How it Started?

 Hands-free and hassle-free – that’s its mantra.

-Majority of its customers have remarked how bright the fixture is but decry that its battery doesn’t last as expected and the light becomes dimmer as the battery power decreases.
+The majority of its customers have remarked how bright the fixture is but decry that its battery doesn’t last as expected and the light becomes dimmer as the battery power decreases.

 The Coibz Headlamp headlight provides a super brightest of 6000 lumens and with a reliable hands-free led headlight that leaves your hands to work; it’s a truly handy gadget you should have.
 Its waterproof and rated as IPX4 water-resistant grade and its switch are completely waterproof, allowing you to use it even when it is raining.